The Ambition Metric Builder is a powerful and flexible interface that lets you translate Salesforce activity into Ambition Metrics.

 Objects and Fields

-When building Metrics you only need to think in terms of, "what Salesforce activity should result in revenue being recognized inside Ambition".
+When building Metrics, think of Metric building in terms of, "what Salesforce activity should result in revenue being recognized inside Ambition".

 1. Open the left navigation and click Administration > Data > Integrations.